2giosangmitom/nightfall.nvim/.github/CONTRIBUTING.md

 ### 🌿 Branch Naming

 Use descriptive branch names:
-- Prefix with `(feature|bugfix|hotfix)`, followed by what your PR does.
+- Prefix with `(feature|bugfix|hotfix)`, followed by a brief description of the changes.

 Example: `feature/implement-theme-compiler`

 ### 📄 Documenting with EmmyLua Comments

 Use EmmyLua comments for documentation.
-Annotate your code and run `make docs` to generate the documentation.
+Annotate your code and run `make docs` to generate the documentation using [mini.doc](https://github.com/echasnovski/mini.doc).

 Example:
 ```lua